-246 1 UNIT 2 UNITS 247
+246 1 UNIT 247 2 UNITS

 UC, CSU, Associate Degree Applicable Prerequisite: Economics 200 or 201.
+Laboratory: 3-6 hours per week

-Independent projects for selected students with a special interest in economics, involving library research, laboratory projects, and/ or field studies.
+Independent projects for selected students with a special interest in economics, involving library research, laboratory projects, and/or field studies.
 Results are presented as a term paper and oral interview.